 The existing AM peak hour LOS and delay for the study area intersections evaluated are shown in Table G1.3-9 and Table G1.3-10.
 In the Preferred and South 344th Street alternatives study area, all intersections operate at or better than the standards for the roadway.
 All intersections in the Midway Landfill Alternative study area operate at or better than the standards for the roadway in the AM peak hour.
-Because Federal Way and Kent's adopted LOS or v/c ratio standards applies only to the PM peak hour, those intersections located in those cities but not on a state highway are exempt from LOS or v/c ratio requirements in the AM peak hour.
+Because Federal Way and Kent's adopted LOS standard applies only to the PM peak hour, those intersections located in those cities but not on a state highway are exempt from LOS requirements in the AM peak hour.